Deepeshkabra/Deepeshkabra/README.md

 # 💫 About Me:
-Hi I'm Deepesh, I'm a software Developer from India.<br>currently I'm learning Agentic AI and Devops.
+Hi I'm Deepesh, I'm a software Developer from India.

 ## 🌐 Socials: